Freight Shipping from Laredo to Chicago

 How much does it cost to ship freight from Laredo to Chicago?

-Full truckload (FTL) rates from Laredo, TX to Chicago, IL currently range from $3,350-$4,129 for a standard dry van load over the 1,558-mile route.
+Full truckload (FTL) rates from Laredo, TX to Chicago, IL currently range $3,350-$4,129 (roughly $2.17-$2.68 per mile over 1,558 miles).
 LTL shipments typically cost $1,057-$1,724 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Chicago?